thelia/thelia.github.io/en/documentation/loop/lang.md

     - {name: "$TITLE", description: "lang title"}
     - {name: "$CODE", description: "lang code, example : fr"}
     - {name: "$LOCALE", description: "lang locale, example : fr_FR"}
-    - {name: "$URL", description: "lang url id one domain for each lang is used"}
+    - {name: "$URL", description: "the lang URL, only if a specific URL is defined for each lang"}
-    - {name: "$IS_DEFAULT", description: "check if the current is the default one"}
+    - {name: "$IS_DEFAULT", description: "check if the current result is the default one"}
+    - {name: "$DATE_FORMAT", description: "the lang date format"}
+    - {name: "$TIME_FORMAT", description: "the lang time format"}
+    - {name: "$DECIMAL_SEPARATOR", description: "the lang decimal separator, such as , or ."}
+    - {name: "$THOUSANDS_SEPARATOR", description: "the lang thousangs separator"}
+    - {name: "$DECIMAL_COUNT", description: "the number of digits after the decimal separator"}
     - {name: "$POSITION", description: "lang position"}